 You can find the complete history of IRA contribution limits on our site.

-Since IRAs aren’t bound to a formal job, that means folks who are maybe 29-35 (and, yes, always maxed their IRAs) could have over $100,000 based on IRA contributions alone!
+Since IRAs aren’t bound to a formal job, that means folks who are maybe 28-34 (and always maxed their IRAs) could have over $100,000 based on IRA contributions alone!

 What other IRA assumptions did you make?